ubirch/ubirch-protocol-sim/micropython/README.md

 }
 ```

 The wifi settings are optional, if you are just using the SIM card as a trusted execution environment.
+If the `"wifi"`-key is not set in the configuration, the client will try to establish a NB-IoT connection, otherwise it
+ will use the given `ssid` and `pass` to connect to a WIFI network.

 # LED Status
 | LED colour    | Status            |